Read This First

 Prompt 3: Which universities offer philosophy degrees with a good trade-off between the quality of the schooling and the expense.

-The section turns on United States, United Kingdom (for EU/UK Students), and Europe (with Low or No Tuition Fees).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep United States, United Kingdom (for EU/UK Students), and Europe (with Low or No Tuition Fees) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep United States distinct from United Kingdom (for EU/UK Students).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep United States distinct from United Kingdom (for EU/UK Students).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 UCLA boasts a highly ranked philosophy department within the top 10 nationally, offering diverse coursework and research opportunities.
 As a public university in California, in-state tuition fees are considerably lower compared to private institutions.